Looking for things to do in Ho Chi Minh City? The southern Vietnamese city, still known as Saigon, is an urban playground begging to be explored.

 1. Mail a letter at General Post Office

 While the Saigon Central Post Office’s fame is due to its accredited architect, Gustave Eiffel, I recently discovered that this is an erroneous merit.
 The design was simply based on work by the architect of the beloved Eiffel Tower.
-Nonetheless, the interior of the cheerfulpost office feels as if its been transplanted from an early 20th century railway station in Europe.
+Nonetheless, the interior of the cheerful post office feels as if its been transplanted from an early 20th century railway station in Europe.
 At the entrance to your right, above the row of outdated phone booths, is a painted map of Saigon circa the 1800s.
 On the back wall of the post office, a warm-looking portrait of revolutionary leader Ho Chi Minh presides over the hall, beaming at all the post office goers drafting their letters.
 Look for Mr. Duong Van Ngo, an endearing, elderly man who has been translating Vietnamese letters into English and French since the Vietnamese war.

 2. Hang with locals at Turtle Lake

 Turtle Lake, the nickname for a roundabout in District 3, is a local haunt to munch on the city’s best street food.
 After sundown, Saigon’s residents, both old and young, family and friends, flock to this artificial pond to eat bánh tráng nướng (grilled rice paper taco) and bánh tráng trộn (rice paper salad).
 Most Vietnamese living abroad wouldn’t recognize these dishes as they are staples of new-age Vietnamese cuisine.
 They incorporate protein like pork floss, dried baby shrimp, and tiny quail eggs and also feature the use of butter, a rarity in traditional Vietnamese cooking.
 The ambience at this location is the best in the city!

 3. Get a history lesson on The Vietnam War

-I apologize in advance for the use of an extremely happy photo of me as I visited one of the world’s most devastated regions.
+I apologize in advance for the use of an extremely happy photo of me as I visited one of the world’s most devastated regions but this is the only photo that shows the actual size of these holes.
 Ho Chi Minh City and the surrounding rural areas were the epicenter for military activity during the time of the Vietnam War and to this day, the South bears a painful legacy of wartime.
 In District 3, a visit to theWar Remnants Museum is an absolute must.!It will give you a holistic overview of “the American War” according to the Vietnamese, showcasing grotesque pictures of war crimes including Nick Ut’s award-winning photo, Napalm Girl.
 The mood is mournful and somber, so mentally ready yourself.
 One hour outside of HCMC are the legendary Cu Chi tunnels, dug by Viet Cong living in the area who strategically used these tunnels to evade military efforts by the Americans to neutralize them.
 Even though the tunnels were enlarged for tourist-use, they are still very small and can be claustrophobic.